RHlNO/HydroneerModding/Release Mods/README.md

 # Hydroneer Pak Mods
 Follow instructions on the [Bridgepour Legacy Mods Page](https://bridgepour.com/legacy-mods) to install mods.

-## All mods hosted here will require the HydroUMH to be installed
+## All mods hosted here will require HydroUMH to be installed

 | Mod File  | Description |